Bathythermograph: Expendable bathythermograph

 After witnessing firsthand the dangers of deploying and retrieving BTs, James M. Snodgrass began developing the expendable bathythermograph (XBT).
 Snodgrass' description of the XBT:Briefly, the unit would break down in two components, as follows: the ship to surface unit, and surface to expendable unit.
-I have in mind a package which could be jettisoned, either by the “Armstrong” method, or some simple mechanical device, which would at all times be connected to the surface vessel.
+I have in mind a package which could be jettisoned, either by the "Armstrong" method, or some simple mechanical device, which would at all times be connected to the surface vessel.
 The wire would be paid out from the surface ship and not from the surface float unit.
 The surface float would require a minimum of flotation and a small, very simple sea anchor.
 From this simple platform the expendable BT unit would sink as outlined for the acoustic unit.
 However, it would unwind as it goes a very fine thread of probably neutrally buoyant conductor terminating at the float unit, thence connected to the wire leading to the ship.
 In the early 1960s the U.S. Navy contracted Sippican Corporation of Marion, Massachusetts to develop the XBT, who became the sole supplier.

 The unit is composed of a probe; a wire link; and a shipboard canister.
 Inside of the probe is a thermistor which is connected electronically to a chart recorder.
 The probe falls freely at 20 feet per second and that determines its depth and provides a temperature-depth trace on the recorder.
 A pair of fine copper wires which pay out from both a spool retained on the ship and one dropped with the instrument, provide a data transfer line to the ship for shipboard recording.
 Eventually, the wire runs out and breaks, and the XBT sinks to the ocean floor.
-Since the deployment of an XBT does not require the ship to slow down or otherwise interfere with normal operations, XBT's are often deployed from vessels of opportunity, such as cargo ships or ferries, and also by dedicated research ships conducting underway operations when a CTD cast would require stopping the ship for several hours.
+Since the deployment of an XBT does not require the ship to slow down or otherwise interfere with normal operations, XBTs are often deployed from vessels of opportunity, such as cargo ships or ferries, and also by dedicated research ships conducting underway operations when a CTD cast would require stopping the ship for several hours.
 Airborne versions (AXBT) are also used; these use radio frequencies to transmit the data to the aircraft during deployment.
 Today Lockheed Martin Sippican has manufactured over 5 million XBTs.